stakater/grafana-cloud-ansible-operator/README.md

 *Cross-Cluster Grafana On Call Setup:*
 For each ClusterDeployment identified, the operator communicates with the Grafana Cloud's API, initiating the integration process.
-This setup involves creating necessary configurations on Grafana Cloud and retrieving vital details such as the AlertManager HTTP URL for each respective Spoke cluster.
+This setup involves creating necessary configurations on Grafana Cloud and retrieving vital details such as the Alertmanager HTTP URL for each respective Spoke cluster.

-*Syncset Synchronization:*
+*`Syncset` Synchronization:*
-Utilizing Syncset resources from Hive, the operator ensures that alerting configurations are consistent across all Spoke clusters.
+Utilizing `Syncset` resources from Hive, the operator ensures that alerting configurations are consistent across all Spoke clusters.
-This mechanism efficiently propagates configuration changes from the Hub to the Spokes, particularly for alert forwarding settings in AlertManager.
+This mechanism efficiently propagates configuration changes from the Hub to the Spokes, particularly for alert forwarding settings in Alertmanager.

 *Centralized Secret Management:*
-The operator centrally manages the alertmanager-main-generated secret for each Spoke cluster.
+The operator centrally manages the `alertmanager-main-generated` secret for each Spoke cluster.
-Through the Syncset, it disseminates the updated secret configurations, ensuring each Spoke cluster's AlertManager can successfully forward alerts to Grafana On Call.
+Through the `Syncset`, it disseminates the updated secret configurations, ensuring each Spoke cluster's Alertmanager can successfully forward alerts to Grafana On Call.

 **B. Standalone Cluster Model**